Black Tartar on Teeth: A Common Dental Problem Explained (pictures)

 1. Supragingival tartar:

-Supragingival tartar is the one that covers the visible surfaces of your teeth.
-It can turn grayish-black over time due to exposure to certain substances that stain it.
+Supragingival tartar is the one that covers the visible surfaces of your teeth above your gumline.
+It can turn brownish-black over time due to exposure to certain substances that stain it.
 These include smoking, coffee, tea, chocolate, and other dark-colored foods and drinks.
-Tartar is porous and can absorb these pigments easily.

 Tartar can also extend deep into the gum line.
 We call it Subgingival Tartar.

 Between our teeth and gums is a narrow gap called the gingival sulcus.
-It's a perfect spot for bacteria and plaque to gather because it's sheltered from the cleaning action of saliva and toothbrush.
+It’s a perfect hideout for bacteria and plaque because it’s well protected from the cleaning action of saliva and your toothbrush.

-Tartar in this area is always darker, usually brown or black in color.
-This is because it mixes with the blood pigments from the inflamed tissues.
+Subgingival tartar is always darker—usually brown or black—because it mixes with blood pigments from inflamed tissues.

-Subgingival calculus is also the stickiest and most stubborn, making it very difficult to remove.
-If not cleaned away, it can enlarge the gap between your tooth and gum, causing what is called periodontitis.
+It’s also the stickiest and most stubborn type of tartar, making it very hard to remove.
+If left untreated, it can widen the gap between your tooth and gum, leading to a severe form of gum disease called periodontitis.

 Other conditions that may look like black tartar: